stevenimpson/stevenimpson.github.io/_posts/2025-01-13-2024-games---the-steven-shortlist.md

 I vibed with this game from the word go.
 A down on his luck, recently divorced duck with a crippling bread addiction called back into the life of detecting that sent him downhill in the first place.
 It’s a classic detective noir setup - but the main character is a duck.

-The mystery is fun to unpack over the course of an afternoon, and while I had some niggles with the specific method it makes you deduce the situation, I found Duck Detective a delightful way to while away an afternoon.
+The mystery is fun to unpack over the course of an afternoon, and while I had some niggles with the specific method you use to deduce the situation, I found Duck Detective a delightful way to while away an afternoon.

 ## Ufouria: The Saga 2